Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 You can go clear back to 1972 when a mayonnaise ad first promoted the secret for "Mayoneggs" as having a "subtle new flavor, a creamy new texture" thanks to the addition of mayo to the eggs.
 (Click here to see that original ad.)

-Regardless of whether Hellman's, Alton Brown, or an experimenting housewife were the first to add mayo to their scrambled eggs, once you've tried it, there is no going back.
-The mayonnaise adds a creaminess and rich taste to the scrambled eggs.
+r Regardless of whether Hellman's, Alton Brown, or an experimenting housewife were the first to add mayo to their scrambled eggs, once you've tried it, there is no going back.
+The mayonnaise adds a creaminess and rich taste to the scrambled eggs that you won't find any other way.

 And it means you can skip using milk, which can make scrambled eggs too runny and inconsistent.